-Front fencing of the subject site will comprise a gate only, one to both No. 82 and 84 Bower Street located on the eastern boundary of each property.
+Front fencing of the subject site will comprise a gate only, one to both No. 82 and 84 Bower Street located on the eastern boundary of each property, as approved under the parent development consents.

 Roofs and Dormer Windows

 - a) Roof forms should complement, but not necessarily replicate the predominant form in the locality and in particular those of adjacent buildings. - b) Roofs should be designed to avoid or minimise view loss and reflectivity. - c) Dormer windows and windows in the roof must be designed and placed to compliment the roof structure and reflect the character of the building.
 In particular, such windows are not permitted on the street frontage of the building where there is no precedent in the streetscape, especially on adjoining dwellings.